 If you are not getting married within 6 months of your original date you will need to contact the office where you originally served notice and give them your new date of marriage.
 That office will be able to advise you in relation to the declaration you must come in together to sign after the pandemic and you will be issued with a new MRF without any additional charges.

 You will need to tell the office where you originally served your notice a minimum of 3 months in advance of your new date of marriage.

 Couples who want to get married in the Republic of Ireland must give at least 3 months notice.

-You must give notice, in person, at a civil registration service.
+You must notify the registrar in writing by post or email.
 This applies to all civil, religious and secular marriages.

 To give notice, you must book a notification appointment and both of you must attend.